johanley/postscript-notes/README.md

 The `bind` operator changes this behaviour, but only for the *operators* in a proc (and on not other procs that the given proc will invoke).
 At the time the `bind` operator executes on a proc, it can modify its contents, by replacing operator names within it with the associated values *at the time the bind is executed*.
 This also applies to all procs *called by* the given proc, to an arbitrary depth.
+But remember, this inlining is applied only to *operators*, not to *procs*.

 Benefits of `bind`:
 * it avoids possible changes to the definition of operators in the namespace, between the definiton of a proc and its execution.
 * it usually results in faster execution.
 * *"It is worthwhile to apply `bind` to any procedure that will be executed more than a few times."*
+(This advice applied in the 1980s and 1990s; is it still really relevant today?
+I don't know.)

-For names that aren't operators, the exact same behaviour is implemented by replacing the name `blah` with `//blah`.
+The same sort of behaviour can be implemented for names that *aren't* operators, by replacing the name `blah` with `//blah`.
 Again, this doesn't immediately *execute* the name, it immediately *replaces* it with its value according to the current namespace (the dictionary stack).